superfly/fly-pr-review-apps/README.md

 `FLY_API_TOKEN` - **Required**.
 The token to use for authentication.
 You can find a token by running `flyctl auth token` or going to your [user settings on fly.io](https://fly.io/user/personal_access_tokens).

+Note: If you have a team or organization account please create an org token, as auth token will not work here and set the value in `FLY_API_TOKEN`.
+We can create a token by running `fly tokens create org` or by going directly to your fly dashboard and then choose "Tokens" from the bottom left side.

 ## Basic Example

 ```yaml